mintlu8/bevy_defer/README.md

 and `await` on them, pausing the task.
 Once sync code sends data through the channel, it will wake and resume the corresponding task.
-`bevy_defer` heavily utilizes one-shot channels to perform its operations.

 Communicating from async to sync usually requires mutating the world in an async function, then a system can listen for that particular change in sync code.
-This is pretty seamless with regular bevy workflow.
+This is seamless with regular bevy workflow.

 ## Spawning